Positive characteristic analogues of finite algebraic numbers: Abstract

 \section{Abstract}

 J.~Rosen introduced the ring $\mca{P}^0_{\mca{A}}$ of so-called finite algebraic numbers, which may be seen as an analogue of certain periods in the ring $\mca{A}=\prod_p \Z/p\Z /\bigoplus_p \Z/p\Z$, $p$ running through all prime numbers.
-In this article, we introduce its positive characteristic analogue $\mca{P}^0_{\mca{A}_K}$ over the rational function field $K=\F_q(\theta)$, $q$ being a prime power, and study foundational properties.
+In this article, we introduce its positive characteristic analogue $\mca{P}^0_{\mca{A}_K}$ over the rational function field $K=\F_q(\theta)$, $q$ being a prime power, study foundational properties, and provide further scopes.

 {

 }